-In this paper, we have shown that ignorability of standard attributes is currently not well defined.
-We have considered three aspects of ignorability: syntactic ignorability, semantic ignorability, and the behaviour of has_cpp_attribute.
+In this paper, we have shown that ignorability of standard attributes in C++20 is not well defined.
+We have considered three aspects of ignorability: syntactic ignorability, semantic ignorability, and the behaviour of \\has\cpp\attribute.
 For each case, we highlighted where the current wording has ambiguities, surveyed current implementation practice in the latest versions of four major C++ compilers (MSVC, GCC, Clang, and ICC), and discussed different options to resolve the existing ambiguities.
 Considering the above, we propose the following Three Rules of Ignorability as a language design guideline for all current and future standard attributes going forward:

-1. Standard attributes cannot be syntactically ignored, but must be parsed; syntax errors in the argument clause, appertainment rules, and any additional syntactic requirements specified by a particular standard attribute must be diagnosed; and entities in the argument clause must be ODR-used.

-- 2. Given a well-formed program, removing all instances of a particular standard attribute is allowed to change the observable behaviour of the program, but only if the behaviour with the attribute removed would have been a conforming behaviour for the original program with the attribute present. - 3.
-The feature test macro for a standard attribute shall return a positive value if and only if an implementation actually implements the optional semantics of the attribute, not if it merely parses it and checks the syntax, despite the fact that the latter would be a conforming implementation for any standard attribute.
+- 1. Standard attributes cannot be syntactically ignored, but must be parsed; syntax errors in the argument clause, appertainment rules, and any additional syntactic requirements specified by a particular standard attribute must be diagnosed; and entities in the argument clause must be ODR-used. - 2.
+Given a well-formed program, removing all instances of a particular standard attribute is allowed to change the observable behaviour of the program, but only if the behaviour with the attribute removed would have been a conforming behaviour for the original program with the attribute present. - 3.
+The feature test macro for a standard attribute should return a positive value if an implementation actually implements the optional semantics of the attribute, not if it merely parses the attribute and and checks the syntax, despite the fact that the latter would be a conforming implementation for any standard attribute.

-6 Wording
+6 Wording already adopted for C++23

-6.1 Adopted into C++23

-Since the last revision of this paper, wording has been adopted into C++23 to describe both the First and the Second Ignorability Rule, insofar as they are not already covered by existing wording.
-This was done by adopting Core Issues [CWG2538] and [CWG2695], respectively.
-The adopted changes are to modify [dcl.attr.grammar] paragraph 6 as follows:
+Wording for the First and the Second Ignorability Rule, fixing the ambiguities in C++20 around syntactic and semantic ignorability, has already been added for C++23 by way of adopting Core Issues [CWG2538] and [CWG2695], respectively.
+The adopted changes modify [dcl.attr.grammar] paragraph 6 as follows: